gosh-dre/gmsa_genomic_fhir_webapp/README.md

 ## Configuration

 From the root of the project, copy the test env file to the root directory so that the application can use the correct environmental variables.
 The `.evn` file is ignored by git so won't be accidentally committed.

 ```shell
 cp env/dev.env .env
 ```

+This file will need to be edited to allow automated testing to determine if the LOINC api is returning different value sets.

 ## Development services